Shooting Locations

 The Historical Budapest

-Since the Hungarian tribes settled down in the Carpathian Basin around the end of the 9th century AD, Hungarians inhabited the areas that we now call Budapest.
-But even before the Hungarians arrived Romans and other ethnic groups lived there, in a settlement founded in the 1st century BC.
-Therefore, this is a truly historical city with reminders of the historical past, that range from antique ruins and medieval buildings to ones made before the 19th century.
-Such can be found around the Buda Castle and on the colourful, beautiful streets leading from there down to the Danube.
+Hungarians have inhabited the areas we now call Budapest since the end of the 9th century AD, when the Hungarian tribes settled in the Carpathian Basin.
+However, even before their arrival, Romans and other ethnic groups lived here, with a settlement established as early as the 1st century BC.
+This makes Budapest a truly historical city, filled with reminders of its rich past—from ancient ruins and medieval structures to architectural gems predating the 19th century.
+Many of these can be found around Buda Castle and along the vibrant, picturesque streets leading down to the Danube.

 The Buda Castle